How long do users stay on your website before clicking away?

 Personally, I’m not fond of this type of website.
 At best, it is misleading.
 At worst, it can be downright dangerous—even illegal (some sites have used misspelled domain names to gather login credentials from users intending to visit the real website).

-Notice how long users stay on these bogus sites—less than 59 seconds.
+Notice how long users stay on these bogus sites — about 30 seconds or less.
 So, why play those games?

 But there’s more to keeping a website visitor than not being misleading.
 You also want to make sure that your user experience provides the opposite of what we’ve already been discussing.